Ernest Withers: Death

-FBI Document Release
+FBI informant

 In 2013, the FBI released documents relating to Withers in response to a Freedom of Information Act (FOIA) request by a Memphis newspaper, The Commercial Appeal.

 The FBI documents start in 1946 with the FBI investigating Withers as a possible communist, as he was a member of the United Negro Allied Veterans of America (UNAVA) after serving in World War II, and the group was alleged by the FBI at the time to have communist ties.
 The FBI investigation of Withers as a potential communist extended through 1948, concluding with their outreach to an "informant" labeled T-3 that provided information that Withers no longer had ties to the United Negro Allied Veterans of America.

-ME 338-R(Ghetto) was referenced as an "informant" for two years, 1968 through the final report in 1970, with 19 reports that include some reference to the informant.
+ME 338-R was referenced as an "informant" for two years, 1968 through the final report in 1970, with 19 reports that include some reference to the informant.
 A total of 10 pictures were provided by the informant in the released documents.

-A 1968 document contains the first reference to an informant, ME 338-R (Ghetto), widely believed to be a reference to Withers and inferred by the FBI's responses to FOIA court actions.
-ME 338-R(Ghetto) was questioned and queried for general information, and provided a total of approximately 10 photographs alongside brief descriptions of publicly known meetings and events.
+A 1968 document contains the first reference to an informant, ME 338-R, a reference to Withers and inferred by the FBI's responses to FOIA court actions.
+ME 338-R was questioned and queried for general information, and provided a total of approximately 10 photographs alongside brief descriptions of publicly known meetings and events.
 There is limited specific information, commonly relating to a militant group named the Invaders.
-ME 338-R(Ghetto) recorded the violence and connections of the Invaders including a leaflet on the manufacturing of firebombs, and links to prostitution.
+ME 338-R recorded the violence and connections of the Invaders including a leaflet on the manufacturing of firebombs, and links to prostitution.

-Withers died years before the FOIA request was made, thus no direct response was possible.
-However, at the 2000 Withers exhibition at the Chrysler Museum of Art in Norfolk, Virginia, Withers said he had FBI agents regularly looking over his shoulder and questioning him.
+Withers died years before the FOIA request was made.
+At the 2000 Withers exhibition at the Chrysler Museum of Art in Norfolk, Virginia, Withers said he had FBI agents regularly looking over his shoulder and questioning him.
 "I never tried to learn any high powered secrets," Withers said.
-"It would have just been trouble.…[The FBI] was pampering me to catch whatever leaks I dropped, so I stayed out of meetings where decisions were being made."
+"It would have just been trouble.…[The FBI] was pampering me to catch whatever leaks I dropped, so I stayed out of meetings where decisions were being made".

-Civil rights leader Andrew Young commented after the release of the FBI file: "The movement was transparent and didn't have anything to hide anyway."
+Civil rights leader Andrew Young commented after the release of the FBI file: "The movement was transparent and didn't have anything to hide anyway".

-A later book authored by Preston Lauterbauch discussed Withers brief encounter with the FBI, and explained that he likely saw the Federal Government and thus the FBI as protection at that moment for the civil rights movement, as the FBI during the time had helped the civil rights movement in Memphis in a voting discrimination case of which Withers covered through photography.
-It was also the Federal government that deployed the National Guard to protect the Little Rock Nine, which was also photographed and witnessed by Withers.
-Additionally, a member of the Invaders, John B. Smith, of which Withers was cited to have provided information, harshly criticized initial reporting on the topic and remarked about Withers that "I think he deserves a statue somewhere".
+A later book authored by Preston Lauterbauch discussed Withers brief encounter with the FBI, and explained that he likely saw the federal government, and thus the FBI, as protection at that moment for the civil rights movement, as the FBI had helped the movement in Memphis in a voting discrimination case, which Withers covered through photography.
+It was also the federal government that deployed the National Guard to protect the Little Rock Nine, which was also photographed and witnessed by Withers.

+A member of the Invaders, John B. Smith, to which Withers was apparently provided information, harshly criticized the initial reporting on Withers' FBI ties and remarked, "I think he deserves a statue somewhere".